Review: The Commitments (Tour)

 img_4038

-If this were billed as a tribute act, it would easily be a 4/5 star show; the cast are incredibly talented and they deliver each and every song with palpable enjoyment and energy.
-During the finale, the audience were on their feet, they were singing along and they were whistling their appreciation: it’s definitely a crowd pleaser.
-I do maintain though, that the quality of the musical performances are very much at the expense of other aspects of this show and as a whole, it’s simply not an all-round winner.
-So if you love the music and you want a great night out to enjoy it, go and see this show, but if you want a musical to delight in all categories, including strong characters and plot, maybe think twice before picking this show…
+During the finale, the audience are on their feet, singing along and whistling their appreciation.
+This show is definitely a crowd-pleaser, but the musical performances are very much at the expense of other aspects of this show.
+If you love the music and you want a great night out to enjoy it, go and see this show, but if you want a musical with strong characters and plot, maybe think twice before picking this show…

 Website Powered by WordPress.com.